The Birth of the American 12-string Guitar

 original premise.
 All things considered, the vibe is still more of a “novelty” instrument. |

 October 2, 1897: TMTR: “Harp-Guitar – A New Invention” The second of the prominent manufacturers, Rene Grunewald, unveils his harp-guitar (under the same patent).
 It is not yet pictured.
 While many TMTR “articles” reek of favoritism (quid pro quo if not payola), evident in the obvious advertising hyperbole, the level is amped up here, perhaps by Grunewald, himself?
-Essentially describing the same playing advantages as the previous notices, the copy is well worth reading, as you guitar players will discover that you may very well have wasted “years of tedious practicing” learning how to run “up and down the fingerboard” for nothing.
+Essentially describing the same playing advantages as the previous notices, the copy is well worth reading, as you guitar players will discover that you may very well have wasted “years of tedious practicing” learning how to run “up and down the fingerboard” for nothing!
 Before we ridicule Grunewald too strongly, it should be noted that the claim of being “famous in musical circles all over the country” was not without some merit.
 The Louisiana Grunewald firm was then large and well established, and Rene’s mandolin factory had been mentioned several times by this point, with notices of success exporting vast quantities of (bowl-back) mandolins, and later guitars, to other countries.
 Still, the true newsworthiness of The Music Trade

 Review must fall under some suspicion.
 Certainly